singhbharath03/myblog/_posts/2025-04-09-zero-to-one.markdown

 You are either on the bus or off the bus.
 Avoid part time people, contractors - their incentives are misaligned, are there to extract current value and not create long term value.

-`In no case should a CEO of an early-stage, venture-backed startup receive more than $150,000 per year in salary` .
+>In no case should a CEO of an early-stage, venture-backed startup receive more than $150,000 per year in salary.

 Cash poor CEOs are incentivized to create value, cash rich ones are incentivized to maintain the status quo.
 Bonuses are relatively better as they reward a job well done.

 everyone's value add is different and hence should have different equities.
 Keep it a secret to avoid chaos.

 ## Mechanics of the Mafia

-`“no company has a culture; every company is a culture”`.
+>no company has a culture; every company is a culture.

 The relationships b/w people working in a startup should be beyond transactional, you should enjoy working with your co-workers.
 If you don't have meaningful relationships, you haven't invested your time well - even in purely financial terms.

 Initial employees are lured with prominent roles and high equity.
 Why should the 20th employee join you??
 Avoid generic answers like equity will be valuable, change the world etc, they don't help you stand out.
 Every good answer is specific to the company - the best answers are either about the team or the mission.

-`“From the outside, everyone in your company should be different in the same way.”` - helps the team work quickly and effectively together.
+>From the outside, everyone in your company should be different in the same way.`

+helps the team work quickly and effectively together.

-`“On the inside, every individual should be sharply distinguished by her work.”` Every employee should do only one thing and he should be aware that he will only be evaluate based on that - simplifies management and reduces conflict.
+>On the inside, every individual should be sharply distinguished by her work.

+Every employee should do only one thing and he should be aware that he will only be evaluate based on that - simplifies management and reduces conflict.